Join the Alliance!

 There is a $25 annual membership fee to join the Tucson Author Alliance.
 Benefits for paid membership include the following:

-Featured on website, social media, and newsletter
+• Featured on our website, social media, and newsletter

 To join, please complete the author questionnaire linked below.
 Once approved, you'll receive an invoice to pay the $25 annual membership fee.